5 Obscure Areas in Your Home You’re Probably Forgetting to Clean

-For the past 364 days, we’ve given the soap scum in our shower and the dust bunnies under our bed a free pass.
+For the longest time, we’ve given the soap scum in our shower and the dust bunnies under our bed a free pass.
 And while there’s a part of us that’s enjoyed turning a blind eye to the grease and grime that surrounds us, it’s time to put an end to the mess.
-Spring-cleaning is officially upon us, and we’re ready to seize the day.

 Under the Refrigerator